The Summer of the Beautiful White Horse: Plot summary

-“The Summer of the Beautiful White Horse” is narrated by a nine-year-old Armenian boy named Aram, a member of the Garoghlanian tribe, living among the lush fruit orchards and vineyards of the San Joaquin valley in California.
-One morning Aram is awakened at four in morning by his thirteen-year-old cousin Mourad, who is thought to be demented by everyone except Aram, and has a way with animals.
+“The Summer of the Beautiful White Horse” is narrated by a nine-year-old Armenian boy named Aram, a member of the Garoghlanian tribe, living among the lush fruit orchards and vineyards of the San Joaquin Valley in California.
+One morning Aram is awakened at four in the morning by his thirteen-year-old cousin Mourad, who is said to be the 'crazy streak' in their tribe by everyone except Aram, and has a way with animals.
 Aram is astonished to see that Mourad is sitting on a beautiful white horse.
 Aram had always wanted to ride a white horse, but his family is too poor to afford one.
-However, in spite of being poor, the Garoghlanian tribe is noted for its honesty and trust, as a result, it is unthinkable that Mourad would have stolen the horse.
-Aram felt that his cousin couldn't have stolen the horse.
+However, despite being poor, the Garoghlanian tribe is noted for its honesty and trust, as a result, it is unthinkable that Mourad would have stolen the horse.
+Aram felt that his cousin couldn't have stolen the horse and that 'stealing a horse for a ride was not the same thing as stealing something else, such as money'.

-Mourad's crazy behavior was considered to be of natural descent from their uncle Khosrove, even though his father, Zorab, was a practical man.
+Mourad's crazy behaviour was considered to be of natural descent from their uncle Khosrove, even though his father, Zorab, was a practical man.
 Uncle Khosrove was an enormous man who was always furious, impatient, and irritable.
 He would roar for everyone to stop talking and say It is no harm, pay no attention to it.
 In fact, one day, when his son came and told them that their house was on fire, Khosrove silenced him by roaring "Enough.
 It is no harm".

 Aram was invited to ride on the horse with Mourad.
-The idea of Mourad stealing the horse drained away from Aram's mind as when he felt that it wouldn't become stealing unless they offer to sell the horse.
+The idea of Mourad stealing the horse drained away from Aram's mind when he felt that it wouldn't become stealing unless they offer to sell the horse.
 They enjoyed rides on the horse for a few hours.